Azure/kubernetes-volume-drivers/local/README.md

 # Local Persistent Volume support on Azure
-The goal of this repository is to enable Kubernetes workloads using local disks, e.g. Azure [LSv2](https://docs.microsoft.com/en-us/azure/virtual-machines/lsv2-series) VM with NVMe SSD, [local temporary disk](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/managed-disks-overview#temporary-disk).
+The goal of this repository is to enable Kubernetes workloads using local disks, e.g. Azure [LSv2](https://docs.microsoft.com/en-us/azure/virtual-machines/lsv2-series) VM with NVMe SSD.

 This repository leverages [local volume static provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner) to manage the PersistentVolume lifecycle for pre-allocated disks by detecting, formatting and creating PVs for each local disk on the agent node, and cleaning up the disks when released.